Duane Putnam

 Duane Clifford Putnam (September 5, 1928 – March 21, 2016) was an American professional football player who was an offensive guard for 10 seasons in the National Football League (NFL).
 He played college football for the Pacific Tigers and was selected in the sixth round of the 1952 NFL draft.
 He played in the NFL for the Los Angeles Rams, Dallas Cowboys, and the Cleveland Browns.
 After retiring from playing, he was the offensive line coach for the Atlanta Falcons, Philadelphia Eagles and the St. Louis Cardinals.

 Early life

-Putnam was born in Pollock, South Dakota and attended Antioch High School in Antioch, California, where he practiced football, basketball and track and field.
+Putnam was born in Pollock, South Dakota and attended Antioch High School in Antioch, California, where he played football, basketball and track and field.
 As a senior, he was a part of an undefeated team and received All-Contra Costa County honors in football, while also winning a shot put championship.

 After graduation, he served in the First Cavalry of the United States Army from 1946 to 1948.
 He played college football at the University of the Pacific.
 He was named a charter member of the Pacific Athletics Hall of Fame in 1982, and was inducted into the Antioch Sports Legends Hall of Fame in 2007.